Centralised Access To All Documents and Data

 Systems like payroll programs also have access to employee data so they can edit information relating to payroll accounts, time records, and electronic employee files, for example.
 But, because the data is automatically transferred, regularly updated, and stored securely, it makes it much easier to review factors like overtime, absences due to illness, travel, or paid leave – all in one place, all with a few clicks.
 Digital employee files have also been shown to protect the information they contain in a more secure way than paper-based files, mostly thanks to appropriate document rights management.

 We protect our customers’ data on ISO-certified secure servers in Frankfurt/Main.
 Additional back-ups are stored in separate fire protection areas.
-Two-factor authentication and a sophisticated role and rights management system ensure that your data is protected against unauthorized access.
+Two-factor authentication and a sophisticated role and rights management system ensure that your data is protected against unauthorised access.
 Personio HR software also features further security functionalities and always connects to you via SSL encryption.